 2. Because it is There

-I haven’t always planned on an early retirement.
+I haven’t always planned on retiring early — in fact, it seems as though early retirement chose me.
 Two years ago, the concept wasn’t a blip on my radar.
 It wasn’t until my nose was buried in anesthesia books to study for a silly $2,100 computer exam that I started to wonder if I would have to do this all over again in ten years.*

 A google search opened my eyes to a brave new world of early retirement blogs, forums, and a community of good people who are in various stages of contemplating, planning, or living the life of an early retiree.

 I want to show you and others that it can be done, and show you how I plan to do it.
 The truth is, mathematically, I could have retired by now, but I’m not ready to leave my career behind just yet.
 I still like many aspects of my job, but as I’m explaining here, there are other things I do enjoy more.

 I know many physicians who feel differently about their jobs than I do mine.
 Burnout, long days, endless paperwork and computer work are taking their toll on this generation of physicians.
 Trying to spend your way out of a frustrating situation only prolongs your misery.
 I want to help those doctors that need it find their escape hatch.